Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ gym-carla](https://github.com/cjy1992/gym-carla)

 gym-carla provides a gym wrapper for the [CARLA simulator](http://carla.org/), which is a realistic 3D simulator for autonomous driving research.
 The environment includes a virtual city with several surrounding vehicles running around.
-Multiple source of observations are provided for the ego vehicle, such as front-view camera image, lidar point cloud image, and birdeye view semantic mask.
+Multiple sources of observations are provided for the ego vehicle, such as front-view camera image, lidar point cloud image, and bird-eye view semantic mask.
 Several applications have been developed based on this wrapper, such as deep reinforcement learning for end-to-end autonomous driving.

 ### [ gym-duckietown](https://github.com/duckietown/gym-duckietown)